polytypic/Recalled/Docs/Tutorial.md

   }
 ```

-The above `sumLinesOfFile` computation works, but it doesn't buy us anything.
+The above `sumLinesOfFile` computation works, but it doesn't buy us much.
+Can
-Can you see why?
+you see why?

 Of course, it should be mentioned that in the context of this toy example we are
 not interested in robustness details such as checking whether a file actually